Maples7/MsgBoard/README.md

 # MsgBoard
-A tiny Message Board for 'MEN'(MongoDB + Express4 + Node.js) beginers!
+A tiny Message Board for 'MEN'(MongoDB + Express4 + Node.js) beginers with Promise-style async stream controller(bluebird)!

 ## Features
 * register/login and so on with user-related operations